MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Split-SPScaleOutDatabase.md

 ## DESCRIPTION
 This cmdlet contains more than one parameter set.
-You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
+You may only use parameters from one parameter set and you may not combine parameters from different parameter sets.
 For more information about how to use parameter sets, see Cmdlet Parameter Sets (http://go.microsoft.com/fwlink/?LinkID=187810).

-Use the Split-SPScaleOutDatabase cmdlet to move a specified percentage of partitions from a source database to an existing target database or to a new database that you create with the specified parameters.
+Use the `Split-SPScaleOutDatabase` cmdlet to move a specified percentage of partitions from a source database to an existing target database or to a new database that you create with the specified parameters.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### ---------------EXAMPLE--------------- (SharePoint Server 2013)
+### ---------------EXAMPLE---------------
 ```
 C:\PS>$databases = Get-SPScaleOutDatabase -ServiceApplication $serviceApplication